namjachingu/terraform-google-gke-cisco/README.md

 The GKE module creates the actual GKE cluster.
 Specifications such as name, regions, network, node pools, storage, and virtual hardware resources are defined in this module.

 Additionally, a kubeconfig file to access the GKE cluster is configured as a resource.
-This file is loaded to the AppDynamics module in order to implement AppDynamics on the cluster.
+This file is loaded to the AppDynamics module to implement AppDynamics on the cluster.

 ## Documentation

-The GKE cluster created in this project can be found in the following link:
+The GKE cluster created in this project can be found at the following link:

 https://registry.terraform.io/modules/namjachingu/gke-cisco/google/latest